Pilot ladder: Construction

 The lowest four steps of the ladder are normally made from a synthetic or composite resin, which is more resistant than hardwood, to the interaction between the host vessel and the pilot boat coming alongside.

 Because the decks of most commercial ships are far above the waterline, pilots and others who need to come aboard at sea can usually only do so if a pilot ladder is put out.
 When not being used, the ladder is stowed away (usually rolled up) rather than left hanging.
+Alternative arrangements such as ship-side doors with ladders may also be allowed if approved by a Classification Society.